konstantinengelmayer/base-python/docs/units/_unit04/unit04-01_Intro.md

 * address and
 * change

-specific data in vectors, lists, matrices and data.frames.
+specific data in arrays, lists, matrices and data.frames.

 ## Comments?
 You can leave comments below if you have questions or remarks about any of the text or code in this unit.